Modern Causal Inference Approaches to Improve Power for Subgroup Analysis in Randomized Controlled Trials: Related work

 All the statistical methods covered in this paper make use of the causal inference framework.
-Within this field a literature parallel to the one described above has emerged which focuses on combining data from randomized experiments and observations studies, so called ``data-fusion'' \citep{pearl2016}.
-Much work within this literature focuses on trying to understand the causal assumptions required for borrowing information across different study types (transportability) \citep{bare2014, west2017, Dahabreh2024} as well as when and how one may generalize the results of randomized experiments to other populations (generalizability) \citep{stuart2015, stuart2018, Dahabreh2021}.
+Within this field, a literature parallel to the one described above has emerged, which focuses on combining data from randomized experiments and observational studies, so-called ``data-fusion'' \citep{pearl2016}.
+Much work within this literature focuses on deriving the causal assumptions required \textit{transportability} \citep{bare2014, west2017, Dahabreh2024, josey2021transporting, josey2022calibration, josey2025real} and \textit{generalizability} \citep{stuart2015, stuart2018, Dahabreh2021}.
 Our work makes use of developments from these fields to make explicit necessary causal assumptions and to investigate the conditions under which they may or may not hold in the context of borrowing data to improve precision.
 A review of the generalizability and transportability literature can be found in \cite{colnet2020} and \cite{Degtiar2023}.

-When baseline covariates are strongly correlated with outcomes, their inclusion can reduce variance in estimates and substantially improve the statistical power of the analysis.
-These techniques, referred to earlier as covariate adjustment, represent a methodological alternative to integrating multiple data sources as a way to improve precision, which we explore in this work.
-The literature surrounding the use and development of covariate adjustment has grown in recent years especially as it relates to clinical trials as more extensive baseline information is collected on patients \citep{van2022}.
-Current work investigates using covariate adjustment in the presence of missing or incomplete data \citep{chang2023}, time to event and binary outcomes \citep{benk2020, li2023}, and implementing machine learning based estimators \citep{zhang2019, williams2024}.
+When baseline predictors are strongly correlated with the study outcome, their inclusion can reduce variance in estimates and substantially improve the statistical power of the analysis.
+The literature surrounding the use and development of covariate adjustment has grown in recent years, especially as it relates to clinical trials, as more extensive baseline information is collected on patients \citep{van2022,lin2013agnostic}.
+Current work investigates using covariate adjustment in the presence of missing or incomplete data \citep{chang2023}, time-to-event and binary outcomes \citep{benk2020, li2023}, and implementing machine learning based estimators \citep{zhang2019, williams2024}.
 The article by \cite{Kahan2014} provides a helpful overview of the risks and rewards of using covariate adjustment specifically in the setting of a randomized trial.